javo2002/Customer-Database-SIEM-Analysis/dashboards/README.md

 ---

-### 3. `splunk_1.png`
+### 3. `Database View`
 **Description**:
-A continuation or secondary Splunk visual similar to `splunk.png` with more detailed chart breakdowns.
+A complete view of how the data is being processed into Splunk.

 **Preview**:
 <img src="./splunk_1.png" alt="Splunk Dashboard 1" width="600">

 **Purpose**:
-Provides additional clarity into specific metrics or logs for troubleshooting and monitoring purposes.
+Provides clarity on how the data is being analytically parsed for dashboard creations

 ---